-The 4th edition of the annual NEA TDB course on the topic of thermodynamic data collection and assessment will take place in Paris over two days.
+The 4th edition of the annual NEA TDB course on the topic of thermodynamic data collection and assessment will take place in a webinar format.
 This event is sponsored by the Nuclear Energy Agency (NEA) TDB project, and it is designed to familiarise scientists with current NEA TDB activities and standards, provide an overview of data collection and analysis techniques, and work through some real system examples to demonstrate the critical evaluation and data assessment process.
 Retaining high scientific standards for the collection, interpretation, critical review and application of thermodynamic data is a key goal of the NEA TDB, and will help assure that a strong scientific basis for the safety case is maintained to support international nuclear waste management options.

-This two-day course is ideally designed for graduate students, young scientists (typically postdocs) or any scientists who are new to the nuclear chemistry field and its application to nuclear waste management (repository science as well as environmental remediation/containment of near-surface contamination sites).
+This course is ideally designed for graduate students, young scientists (typically postdocs) or any scientists who are new to the nuclear chemistry field and its application to nuclear waste management (repository science as well as environmental remediation/containment of near-surface contamination sites).
 It also further targets scientists interested in broader environmental applications of the NEA TDB and the collection and application of thermodynamic data.